RTC Transit: Citizens Area Transit era (1992–2008)

 Citizens Area Transit ("CAT") was formed by the RTC to provide reliable bus service to the cities of Las Vegas, North Las Vegas, Henderson, Las Vegas Township, Mesquite, and Laughlin.
-The system began on November 15, 1992 under the direction of Kurt Weinrich, its general manager.
+The system began on November 15, 1992, under the direction of Kurt Weinrich, its general manager.
 Initially the old LVT routes were operated unchanged except for route 6–The Strip, which LVT still retained.
 The system was totally reconfigured and Strip service begun December 5, 1992.
-The fleet consisted of mostly old vehicles such as Flxible Grummans, GMC RTSs, TMC RTSs and Gillig Phantoms.
-They had also purchased 90 new New Flyer D40HFs.
+The fleet consisted of mostly inherited LVT vehicles, later augmented by a large order for new buses.
 The initial route structure was soon seen as deficient and second complete revision was made in June on 1993.
-Soon after, CAT began to catch on with the city and blossomed.
 In 1997, the American Public Transportation Association awarded CAT with their highest honor, Best Transit System in America (within its category).

 However, things began to change in the following years.
-In 2002, The Amalgamated Transit Union and the bus contractor, ATC, began contract renewal negotiations, but the two sides were unable to reach a compromise on operators' wages and in May of that year, CAT suffered its first strike.
-Several drivers walked off the job and onto the picket lines, and service had to be suspended on several routes.
-Coach operators from sister agencies were called in to drive the buses and serve the city before a settlement was reached.
+In 2002, the Amalgamated Transit Union and the contractor ATC entered contract negotiations but failed to agree on operator wages, leading to CAT’s first strike in May.
+Some drivers walked off the job, forcing service suspensions on several routes.
+Operators from sister agencies were brought in to maintain limited service until a settlement was reached.